musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Yes.

 **Dhammarato:** Okay, show.
 Let us redefine that in the sense of nurturing is more natural, but critical is the norm.
 That's the normal.
 All right.
 And so there's ways of retraining ourselves to be nurturing.
 Okay.
-You have now probably heard about when Metta meditation is taught in Vipassana, they teach it in the sense of don't try to have meta for your worst enemy.
-Have meta for your close friend to have nurturing feelings towards your close friend.
+You have now probably heard about when Metta meditation is taught in Vipassana, they teach it in the sense of don't try to have metta for your worst enemy.
+Have metta for your close friend to have nurturing feelings towards your close friend.
 Because we will naturally be or normally be critical of our enemy.

-**Anna:** Yeah, because it's easier to have meta to our close friend.
+**Anna:** Yeah, because it's easier to have metta to our close friend.

 **Dhammarato:** Right, Right.
 Okay.
 So in your case, now what we can do is we can actually practice thinking about those things that trigger you naturally start thinking about that which you would consider an enemy and have nurturing thoughts towards it.
 In other words, we're going to start doing Annapadasati, having wholesome thoughts for those unwholesome things.

 **Anna:** Yes.

 **Dhammarato:** All right.
 And in fact, we have the.
-We have words like myra or Devil and things like that.
+We have words like Mara or Devil and things like that.
 Okay.
 And also like the two year old tyrant, we can still nurture that tyrant.
 We can still nurture that critical part.
 We can nurture our enemy, but we have to practice doing that.

 **Anna:** Okay.